North-dev-x/rustd/README.md

 ### Conclusion
 Please don't be afraid to leave suggestions for other implementations you would want me to try to add in this module!
 I'll try my best to add them!
+This module will not work with the new type solver until it is fully released, unfortunately.